okiessling/okiessling.github.io/_posts/2019-07-09-RC Car Stabilizer.md

   alt: Overview of Stabilization
 ---

-Fun mini-project to hack together an RC car with the gimabl from a FB marketplace DJI Phantom 2 drone to get stabilized videos of highspeed passes.
+Fun mini-project to hack together an RC car with the gimbal from a FB marketplace DJI Phantom 2 drone to get stabilized videos of highspeed passes.

 ## Summary
 - **COST**:  $100 CAD